APRN Consensus Model

 The Consensus Model for APRN Regulation, Licensure, Accreditation, Certification and Education

 About the APRN Consensus Model

-Do I have the appropriate certification required to practice in this state?
+- Do I have the appropriate education and certification required to practice in this state?

-Does my training/experience match within the scope of practice required to practice?
+- Does my training/experience match the APRN role scope of practice required to practice?